HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 1. the category  (e.g. Discharge Medication)
 1. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
 1. the encounters
+1. a prescriber
-1. a date for when written
+2. a date for when written
-1. the prescription *Sig*
+3. the prescription *Sig*
-1. the amount dispensed and number of refills
+4. the amount dispensed and number of refills
-1. the dose and rate
+5. the dose and rate

 **Additional USCDI Requirements**